jcarbaugh/django-wordpress/README.rst

 Default templates
 =================

-Default templates are provided only for development purposes so you can see content on your screen!
+Default templates are provided only for development purposes so you can see content in your browser!
 Please override these with customized templates for your application.

 Export Management Commands
 ==========================